May 15, 2023

 On a Carnival ship, a cove balcony is a balcony that’s built into the hull of the ship.
 It’s the lowest balcony on the ship, and is enclosed by a solid steel panel.

 Cove balconies can be found on either deck 2, or deck 5 depending on the ship.
-The following ships have a cove balcony:
+The Dream, Vista and Excel Class ships have them.
+They are generally a 7C category cabin.

 The biggest difference between the 2 balcony types is that a cove is enclosed by steel and has a smaller opening than a regular balcony.
 It also has more solid walls between you and your neighbor.